-In April 2015, the Financial Accounting Standards Board, or FASB, issued Accounting Standards Update, or ASU, No. 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis.
+In April 2015, the FASB issued ASU No. 2015-02, Consolidation (Topic 810): Amendments to the Consolidation Analysis.
 This ASU provides additional guidance to reporting entities in evaluating whether certain legal entities, such as limited partnerships, limited liability corporation and securitization structure, should be consolidated.
 The ASU is considered to be an improvement on current accounting requirements as it reduces the number of existing consolidation models.
 The ASU is effective for annual and interim periods beginning in 2016 and is required to be adopted using a retrospective or modified retrospective approach, with early adoption permitted.
-We are in the process of evaluating the impact on our consolidated financial statements.
-This evaluation could result in certain of our equity investments being accounted for as variable interest entities.
+We adopted this ASU on January 1, 2016.
+As a result, certain of our equity investments were determined to be variable interest entities; however, we were not required to consolidate these investments.

 In April 2015, the FASB issued ASU No. 2015-03, Simplifying the Presentation of Debt Issuance Costs.
-To simplify presentation of debt issuance costs, ASU 2015-03 requires that debt issuance costs be presented in the balance sheet as a direct deduction from the carrying amount of the debt liability, consistent with debt discounts.
-ASU 2015-03 is effective for public entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2015.
-We have reclassified \$17.9 million and \$12.9 million of debt issuance costs to offset long-term debt at December 31, 2015 and 2014, respectively, as shown in Note 6 to our consolidated financial statements included elsewhere in this Annual Report.
+To simplify the presentation of debt issuance costs, ASU 2015-03 requires that debt issuance costs be presented in the balance sheet as a direct deduction from the carrying amount of the debt liability, consistent with debt discounts.
+This guidance is effective for periods after December 15, 2015.
+We adopted this guidance on a retrospective basis in the fourth quarter of 2015 and have debt issuance costs offsetting long-term debt at December 31, 2016 and December 31, 2015 as shown in Note 6.

 In September 2015, the FASB issued ASU No. 2015-16, Simplifying the Accounting for Measurement-Period Adjustments.
 The guidance eliminates the requirement to retrospectively adjust the financial statements for measurement-period adjustments that occur in periods after a business combination is consummated.
 Measurement period adjustments are calculated as if they were known at the acquisition date, but are recognized in the reporting period in which they are determined.
-Additional disclosures are required about the impact on current-period income statement line items of adjustments that would have been recognized in prior periods if prior-period information had been revised.
-The guidance is effective for annual periods beginning after December 15, 2015 and is to be applied prospectively to adjustments of provisional amounts that occur after the effective date.
-Early adoption is permitted.
-We are in the process of evaluating this new guidance and do not expect it to have a material impact on our consolidated financial statements.
+Additional disclosures are required about the impact on current-period income statement line items of adjustments that would have been recognized in prior periods if the prior-period information had been revised.
+The guidance is effective for periods after December 15, 2015.
+We adopted this guidance in the first quarter of 2016 and there was no impact to our consolidated financial statements.

 In November 2015, the FASB issued ASU No. 2015-17, Balance Sheet Classification of Deferred Taxes (Topic 705).
 Current guidance requires an entity to separate deferred income tax liabilities and assets into current and noncurrent amounts in a classified statement of financial position.
 Deferred tax liabilities and assets are classified as current or noncurrent based on the classification of the related asset or liability for financial reporting.
 Deferred tax liabilities and assets that are not related to an asset or liability for financial reporting are classified according to the expected reversal date of the temporary difference.
 To simplify the presentation of deferred income taxes, the amendments in this update require that deferred income tax liabilities and assets be classified as noncurrent in a classified statement of financial position.
-This update is effective for public entities for fiscal years, and interim periods within those fiscal years, beginning after December 15, 2016.
-Earlier application is permitted for all entities as of the beginning of an interim or annual reporting period.
-We are in the process of evaluating the impact on our consolidated financial statements.
+This guidance is effective for periods after December 15, 2016, with early adoption permitted.
+We adopted this guidance in the fourth quarter of 2016 on a prospective basis; therefore, prior periods were not retrospectively adjusted.